-Dip coaters take finished products – usually made of metal – and submerge them, or dip them, in molten plastic in order to achieve a thin protective coating on the surface.
+Dip coaters take finished products – usually made of metal – and submerge or dip them in molten plastic to achieve a thin protective coating on the surface.

 Dip coaters use a three step process.
 First, the product is cleaned and prepared for dipping.
 Objects are sometimes coated with chromate or phosphate to increase adhesion between the object’s surface and the molten plastic.
 The product is then dipped into the molten plastic and allowed to sit there for a specific time.
 The longer an object is submerged in the plastic, the thicker the coating will be.
 Lastly, the object is removed slowly from the molten material and allowed to dry.
 Removal speed has to be slow and constant to prevent surface irregularities due to different thicknesses.
 Objects can be dried and hardened in a heat chamber to ensure fusion between the surface and the coating.
 The most common material choices for plastic coating are PVC (polyvinyl carbonate) and plastisol which is another form of vinyl.

 The purpose of using dip coating is both decorative and protective.
-Plastic can be manufactured in many different colors, and can be finished according to a desired texture making the decorative capabilities of dip coating very broad.
+Plastic can be manufactured in many different colors and finished according to a desired texture, making the decorative capabilities of dip coating very broad.
 Further advantages of dip coating include the low labor costs due to the process being almost fully automated.
-As plastic tends to dry and harden quickly, dip coating can have a high volume turnover in a relatively short time which allows for large batches of products to be dipcoated.
-Dip coating is not limited by object size or dimension as the container of molten plastic can be adjusted according to dipping needs.
-For objects such as wire which typically is manufactured in long lengths, a continuous motion dip molding can be used, ensuring total coverage of the surface.
+As plastic tends to dry and harden quickly, dip coating can have a high volume turnover in a relatively short time, which allows for large batches of products to be dip coated.
+Dip coating is not limited by object size or dimension, as the container of molten plastic can be adjusted according to dipping needs.
+For objects such as wire, which typically is manufactured in long lengths, a continuous motion dip molding can be used, ensuring total coverage of the surface.